Date: 11-15 September 2023

 Payment instructions will be sent to applicants once the registration form has been completed and their participation has been accepted.

-Deadline for the payment is September 10, 2023.
+Deadline for registration fee payment is September 10, 2023.

 Registration